DevJosephLee/fridge-fusion/README.md

 - Users can see random dish recipes.
 - Users can view instructions on how to make the dish.
 - Users can view nutrition facts on the dish.
+- Users can view a list of ingredients for the dish.
+- Users can view a list of equipments for the dish.
 - Users can view similar recipes.

 ## Preview